Francesca-Bonato/Francesca-Bonato/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my GitHub!
-I'm Francesca, a PhD in Chemistry & Applied Sciences who's transitioning into Software Engineering.
+I'm Francesca, a PhD in Chemistry & Applied Sciences who's transitioning into Software and Web Development.
 Through self-study and enrolling in a 6-month coding Bootcamp at Develhope Academy, I am building a solid foundation in both frontend and backend technologies and languages.

 I thrive on solving problems.